casualsnek/npttf2utf/README.md

 <br>

 ## **Usage**

+### **0) As WebApp based on npTTF2UTF ( if you just need the work done )
+[npfontunify](https://github.com/casualsnek/npfontunify) is a web app that uses this library to map documents and text.
+If you just want to convert documents without setting up everything up, there is a demo page in the readme of npfontunify that you can use without setting up or downloading anything !

 ### **1) As CLI application**
 ```
 $ npttf2utf -m [mode] -if [origin font] -of [output font] -dc [docx components] -kf [extra known unicode fonts] -i [input file/string] -o [output file] -mf [mapping defination]